Tribune of the plebs

 Tribune of the plebs, tribune of the people or plebeian tribune (tribunus plebis) was the first office of the Roman state that was open to the plebeians, and was, throughout the history of the Republic, the most important check on the power of the Roman Senate and magistrates.
 These tribunes had the power to convene and preside over the Concilium Plebis (people's assembly); to summon the senate; to propose legislation; and to intervene on behalf of plebeians in legal matters; but the most significant power was to veto the actions of the consuls and other magistrates, thus protecting the interests of the plebeians as a class.
-The tribunes of the plebs were sacrosanct, meaning that any assault on their person was punishable by death.
+The tribunes of the plebs were typically found seated on special benches set up for them in the Roman Forum.
+The tribunes were sacrosanct, meaning that any assault on their person was punishable by death.
 In imperial times, the powers of the tribunate were granted to the emperor as a matter of course, and the office itself lost its independence and most of its functions.
-It was customary for the tribunes to be seated on the tribune benches on the Forum Romanum every day.